Earth's energy budget: Internal flow analysis

-To describe some of the internal flows within the budget, let the insolation received at the top of the atmosphere be 100 units (=340 W/m2), as shown in the accompanying Sankey diagram.
+To describe some of the internal flows within the budget, let the insolation received at the top of the atmosphere be 100 units (= 340 W/m2), as shown in the accompanying Sankey diagram.
 Called the albedo of Earth, around 35 units in this example are directly reflected back to space: 27 from the top of clouds, 2 from snow and ice-covered areas, and 6 by other parts of the atmosphere.
-The 65 remaining units (ASR=220 W/m2) are absorbed: 14 within the atmosphere and 51 by the Earth's surface.
+The 65 remaining units (ASR = 220 W/m2) are absorbed: 14 within the atmosphere and 51 by the Earth's surface.

 The 51 units reaching and absorbed by the surface are emitted back to space through various forms of terrestrial energy: 17 directly radiated to space and 34 absorbed by the atmosphere (19 through latent heat of vaporisation, 9 via convection and turbulence, and 6 as absorbed infrared by greenhouse gases).
 The 48 units absorbed by the atmosphere (34 units from terrestrial energy and 14 from insolation) are then finally radiated back to space.
 This simplified example neglects some details of mechanisms that recirculate, store, and thus lead to further buildup of heat near the surface.

 Ultimately the 65 units (17 from the ground and 48 from the atmosphere) are emitted as OLR.
 They approximately balance the 65 units (ASR) absorbed from the sun in order to maintain a net-zero gain of energy by Earth.

-Role of the greenhouse effect

-The major atmospheric gases (oxygen and nitrogen) are transparent to incoming sunlight but are also transparent to outgoing longwave (thermal/infrared) radiation.
-However, water vapor, carbon dioxide, methane and other trace gases are opaque to many wavelengths of thermal radiation.

-When greenhouse gas molecules absorb thermal infrared energy, their temperature rises.
-Those gases then radiate an increased amount of thermal infrared energy in all directions.
-Heat radiated upward continues to encounter greenhouse gas molecules; those molecules also absorb the heat, and their temperature rises and the amount of heat they radiate increases.
-The atmosphere thins with altitude, and at roughly 5–6 kilometres, the concentration of greenhouse gases in the overlying atmosphere is so thin that heat can escape to space.

-Because greenhouse gas molecules radiate infrared energy in all directions, some of it spreads downward and ultimately returns to the Earth's surface, where it is absorbed.
-Earth's in-situ surface temperatures are thus higher than they would be if governed only by direct solar heating.
-This supplemental heating is the natural greenhouse effect.
-It is as if the Earth is covered by a blanket that allows high frequency radiation (sunlight) to enter, but slows the rate at which the longwave infrared radiation leaves.